 "cut-offs": Cut-offs, cutoffs or cut offs are signals a conductor makes to musicians to indicate when to stop the music.
-They are usually executed in the same tempo, dynamics and style as the music.
+They are usually executed in the same tempo, dynamics, and style as the music.
 To achieve a cut off, the hand or hands are moved in some variation of a circular motion.

-Frog strangler: a frog-drowner, frog storm, frog strangler, is a sudden hard rain.
+Frog strangler: A frog strangler (aka a frog-drowner or frog storm) is a "sudden hard rain.
 It can also be called a gullywasher.
-A frog rain is a very heavy rain accompanied by windsprouts that pick up small frogs and shower them on nearby land. (from the Dictionary of Smoky Mountain English by Michael B. Montgomery and Joseph S. Hall, University of Tennessee Press, 2004)
+A frog rain is a very heavy rain accompanied by windsprouts that pick up small frogs and shower them on nearby land". (from the Dictionary of Smoky Mountain English by Michael B. Montgomery and Joseph S. Hall, University of Tennessee Press, 2004)

 "jiving": Louise here is dancing.
-The term once referred to a specific way of dancing to jazz or swing music, but has come more to mean just "groovin" to the beat.
+The term once referred to a specific way of dancing to jazz or swing music but has come more to mean just "groovin'" to the beat.